apache/singa/doc/en/docs/installation.md

     A: It could be caused by the `PYTHONPATH` which should be set to empty when you are using virtual environment to avoid the conflicts with the path of the virtual environment.

+* Q: When compiling PySINGA from source, there is a compilation error due to the missing of <numpy/objectarray.h>

+    A: Please install numpy and export the path of numpy header files as

+        $ export CPLUS_INCLUDE_PATH=`python -c "import numpy; print numpy.get_include()"`:$CPLUS_INCLUDE_PATH